The Variational InfoMax AutoEncoder: Introduction

-The work is divided as follows: in the second section we describe briefly the VAE and its variants, in the third and fourth sections we describe the variational infomax (VIMAE) method and the related work.
-We conclude the paper with experimental results and the conclusions.
+The work is divided as follows: in the second section we describe briefly the VAE and its variants; in the third and fourth sections we describe the variational infomax method and related work.
+We conclude the paper with the experimental results and the final observations.